mroswell/noddity/content/index.md

 Those were my primary goals while writing this thing, but some of my other priorities soaked through too:

-- "Edit" button on every page so that people can fix my spelling mistakes for me (via pull requests on Github!)
+- "Edit" button on every page so that people can fix my spelling mistakes for me (via pull requests on GitHub!)
 - [MediaWiki-style internal links](https://www.mediawiki.org/wiki/Help:Links#Internal_links)
 - [MediaWiki-style templates](https://www.mediawiki.org/wiki/Help:Templates), with parameters